kobolcs/qcs/elixir-api-tests/README.md

 * **Pattern Matching**: Elixir's pattern matching allows for incredibly concise and expressive assertions, especially when validating complex JSON response structures.

 ### Similar Tooling in Other Languages
+### Strategic Advantage
+- Ideal for back-end systems where concurrency and fault tolerance are non-negotiable.
+- Property-based tests uncover edge cases that traditional scripts miss.
+- Architectural guidance is summarized in [ARCHITECTURAL_PRINCIPLES.md](../ARCHITECTURAL_PRINCIPLES.md).

 The concepts demonstrated here can be found in other ecosystems:
 * **Property-Based Testing**: `Hypothesis` in Python, `FsCheck` in C#/.NET, and `QuickCheck` in Haskell pioneered this testing style.